 Rule 17.
-Appointment to Act [Amends 2011 Code s.
-6(1)]
+Appointment to Act [Amends 2011 Code section 6(1)]

-- 1) An agent or sales representative who does not have an appointment to act from a person must not - a) act as an agent or sales representative for the person; or - b) represent that the agent or sales representative is acting for that person. - 2) Any change made to the appointment to act must in writing and may be made by way of amendment to the original document that appointed the agent or sales representative.
+- An agent or sales representative who does not have an appointment to act from a person must not - a) Act as an agent or sales representative for the person; or - b) Represent that the agent or sales representative is acting on behalf of that person.